-The stage 2 manufacturer-retailer negotiations (which will feature either 2×1 for 1×1 negotiations) fall within a class of models that have been analyzed from the LF perspective.
+The lack of a theoretical prediction from the LF perspective for 2×2 negotiations prevents a comparison of our experimental results to noncooperative theory.
+However, the stage 2 manufacturerretailer negotiations (which will feature either 2×1 for 1×1 negotiations) fall within a class of models that has been studied extensively from the LF perspective and which offers some predictions about the negotiated wealth distribution.
 Being designated the leader confers substantial power and influence over the outcome of a game (the leader can anticipate the follower's reactions and craft her offers to exploit that anticipatory understanding).
-There is no theoretical reason why the leader cannot adopt a social preference function that values gains to both parties, although standard (unilateral gains) preference functions currently dominate the literature.
-The coupling of standard preferences with an LF sequence tends to predict extreme distributional outcomes.
-For example, in our stage 2 setting, 2×1 or 1×1 LF models with standard preferences and the retailer as leader will predict that the retailer takes all of the available wealth and no manufacturer makes any profit.
+For example, with complete information a single retailer as leader facing multiple manufacturers (followers) would make a take-it-or-leave-it offer to the most efficient manufacturer, at that manufacturer's cost of supply, extracting all of the possible value in the chain for herself.
+In general, complete information LF models with a single leader predict extreme distributional outcomes.
+In our stage 2 setting, 2×1 or 1×1 negotiations with the retailer as leader will predict that the retailer takes all of the available wealth and no manufacturer makes any profit.